Everything You Need to Know About DCM in Dogs

 Prognosis for Dogs With DCM

 Unfortunately, DCM is not a disease that’s easy to detect in a dog until symptoms begin to present themselves.
 At that point, your pet may already be close to or experiencing congestive heart failure.
-Many dogs showing signs of congestive heart failure often die within six months to two years of diagnosis.
+Many dogs showing signs of congestive heart failure often die within six months to two years of diagnosis3, underscoring the importance of critical care in managing the disease.
 However, there are cardiac medications to help treat the disease by improving heart functions and eliminating pulmonary congesting.
 As the case with any illness, early diagnosis is key to treatment and putting your pet onto cardiac medication during the early stages of the disease can make a difference.
 Work with your vet to determine the right course of treatment.

 In the meantime, our pet food consultants have years of experience with raw natural pet food and are ready to answer your questions about your dog’s diet.
 Feel free to call us at (877) 738-6325 Monday through Friday 6 a.m. to 6 p.m. pacific time or send your questions via email to [email protected].